CleverCloud/doc.clever-cloud.com/runtimes/php/tutorial-wordpress.md

     ]
     ```

-8. Send these Wordpress files via Git.
+8. Send these WordPress files via Git.
 Read this [article](/doc/clever-cloud-overview/add-application/#git-deployment)
 if you need more information about it.

 9. When finished, you can launch the application with the url that you can find in the *domains* panel in the left sidebar.

-### Install a Wordpress plugin with Git
+### Install a WordPress plugin with Git

-Wordpress plugins can be installed from the administration panel, to help the user.
+WordPress plugins can be installed from the administration panel, to help the user.
 However, this way doesn't work with
 git.
 Indeed, as explained above, deploying with git prevents to keep files uploaded by the user and the plugin installed
 on the admin panel will be lost at the next deployment, because the code of the plugin isn't tracked by git.